-The maximum size of CRL should be limited since resource constrained device may not store the large CRL in their memories.
-If the size of CRL should exceed the limitation, the Certificate Authority would remove the old revoked certificate from the CRL.

 Distribution of CRL

 All devices connected to the Internet should acquire the latest CRLs from CRL server periodically.
 Connection to the CRL server is established by HTTPS.
 Figure 9 shows the typical case where only PoS with GM can connect to the Internet.
 PoS with GM acquires the latest CRL from the CRL server and distributes it to the other PoS(es) .